Rakeela/dragora-notes/ideological-interpretations-of-The-Viceroy.md

 	9. Bureaucratic waste analysis:  Except when the ports flash into open conflict, this is an extremely normal bureaucratic operation, magnified only slightly by the productivity drain (and occasional stress-linked trauma) that results from drawing people into competitive leagues with skills relevant to the naval crews.
 Most people don't even go for that.
 	10. Utopic rating:  5/5 unless it explodes
 	11. Public protection rating:  5/5 unless it explodes
-	12. Technological smoothness:  2/5  (Military infrastructure shared between allies is possible at every tech level, but this tech's Influence mechanics as I imagine them only make sense in a deeply interconnected society.)
+	12. Technological smoothness:  2/5  (Military infrastructure shared between allies is possible at every tech level, but this tech's Influence mechanics as I imagine them only make sense in a deeply interconnected society, meaning that building these always involves importing a lot of galactic technology.)
-	13. Technological extremophilia:  ???
+	13. Technological extremophilia:  Highest in territory -1 (Usually 4/5)
+	14. Stress/boredom rating:  5/5 (Screaming)
-	14. Kind of person most protected:  Adrenaline junkies & game theorists
+	15. Kind of person most protected:  Adrenaline junkies & game theorists
+	16. Special categories:  Detached, Nightmare, Galactic Politics
+	17. Conversion potential: Commonwealth<->Panarchy (limited); Empire<->Panarchy (limited); Commonwealth<->Empire (limited)
 13. Panarchic Capitol
 	1. Authorial protest:  Despite everything else I've written about it, this tech slot should really be occupied by Voluntary Order, a +Happiness technology.
 The broad base of local arbitration and social analysis provided by the Panarchic Courts should create the basis for establishing a very voluntarist society according to the idiosyncracies of the local culture.
 This would strengthen the public's cultural will while making them happier with the society that they live in.
+Voluntary Order would have bidirectional conversion potential between the Panarchy and the Commonwealth, fixing the current tech tree's single unidirectional converter.
 	2. Mechanism proposal:  This is the ultimate crossed-quills expression of the panarchic ritualists' dedication to the forms of government.
 They pull on ALL THE BUREAUCRACIES and try to establish a galactic nexus of influence by tackling EVERYONE'S bureaucratic problems!
 ALL HAIL THE FORMS!
 DEATH TO THE BACKLOG!
 	3. Mechanism proposal:  If it worked, this would be the apotheosis of the Panarchic Ritualists.
 This is raw bureaucratic supremacism.
 The administration that has started doing this can influence policy galaxy-wide in very direct ways.
 	4. Downside analysis:  The administration that has started doing this can also misfile paperwork on the other side of the galaxy, intentionally or not.
 They can also make dreadful mistakes about what policies make sense in places they may never've heard of, let alone actually visited.